EdgeNet-project/edgenet-legacy-2024/docs/custom_resources.md

 ```

 # Cluster Federation
+EdgeNet envisions the federation of Kubernetes clusters worldwide, starting from the edge.
+By granting clusters the ability to assume worker or federation roles, EdgeNet enables the outsourcing of workloads to these clusters, fostering a seamless and globally interconnected network of distributed computing resources.

 ## Selective Deployment Anchor

 When a workload is designated for outsourcing, the originating cluster transmits the relevant information of the selective deployment to the federation cluster.
 This action triggers the creation of a "federation selective deployment anchor" on the federation cluster.
 The purpose of this anchor is to serve as a reference point, indicating the specific selective deployment that needs to be scheduled on the new working cluster.